ARCHIVED-mean-stack/session-3/README.md

 ##A Simple Gulp Workflow

 Here we abandon Koala and enable automatic browser refresh.
-Make sure that Node, Ruby and GIT are installed.
+We will be using [Node's Package Manager](https://www.npmjs.com/) (NPM) extensively.
+Make sure that Node, Ruby and GIT are installed first.

-Install [Gulp] globally for all users:
+Install [Gulp](https://www.npmjs.com/package/gulp) globally for all users:
 `sudo npm install -g gulp`

 `sudo gem install sass`